jonahrudzki/spfy-dl/README.md

-# spotify-downloader
+# spfy-dl
-Python app for converting Spotify playlists to mp3 files
+Python app for converting playlists to mp3 files